-Independent committee lauds Oregon Zoo's progress in report to Metro Council
+Committee lauds zoo's progress despite COVID-19 pandemic in report to Metro Council

-The Oregon Zoo continues to deliver on promises made in 2008, when the region's voters approved a $125 million zoo bond measure promoting animal welfare and sustainability, a citizen-oversight group reports.
+Despite a global pandemic, the Oregon Zoo continues to deliver on promises made in 2008, when the region's voters approved a $125 million zoo bond measure promoting animal welfare and sustainability, a citizen oversight group reports.

 At a meeting of the Metro Council yesterday, the Oregon Zoo Bond Citizens' Oversight Committee praised Metro and zoo staff for their effectiveness in implementing a host of projects made possible by the community-supported bond measure.

-The Oregon Zoo Bond Citizens' Oversight Committee — an independent group of local professionals with expertise in animal welfare, sustainability, public budgeting and construction — is charged with overseeing the implementation of zoo bond program projects "to ensure funds are spent wisely and the bond projects are successfully built."
+The Oregon Zoo Bond Citizens' Oversight Committee — a group of local professionals with expertise in animal welfare, sustainability, public budgeting, campus planning, social equity and construction — "provides independent citizen review to help ensure the public's money is well spent."

-Metro Council President Tom Hughes applauded the citizen group for its diligence in overseeing the bond's implementation and its thoroughness in reporting to the Metro Council and voters.
-He called special attention to the contributions of Kabeiseman, who is concluding his term as oversight committee chair.
+Metro Deputy Council President Shirley Craddick applauded the group for its work in overseeing the bond's implementation and reporting back to the Metro Council and voters.